motine/dsl_factory/README.md

 rake test # run the tests
 pry # require_relative 'lib/dsl_factory.rb'

-# to release a new version, update the version number in `version.rb`, then run
+# to release a new version, update `CHANGELOG.md` and the version number in `version.rb`, then run
 bundle exec rake release
 ```